10 Core Reasons for Job Change in 2023

-However hardworking you may be but a human mind has its physical limits and it will break down after a certain amount of time under constant pressure.
+However hardworking you may be the human mind has its physical limits and it will break down after a certain amount of time under constant pressure.
 This is exactly what happens with an individual who is overstuffed with assignments and projects and has no breathing space.

 Slowly this overwork starts to take a toll on his emotional as well as physical well-being, his relationships with people around him start to get affected and in that case, the individual has no choice but to give up no matter how lucrative the perks are.

 Don’t believe me?
 Talk to an MBA finance employee.